kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 For those building a Rust REST backend to a client-side rendered site, it means you can add SSR to it without having to deal with both a node and a Rust server and communication between the two.

-Yep, that's right Rust {% icon "rust" %} server-side rendered web components, never thought you'd see those words together.
+Yep, that's right Rust {% icon "Rust" %} server-side rendered web components, never thought you'd see those words together.

 All that is required to render a Prism component/page is to wire up the generated method to an endpoint: